Mike Floyd

+Biography

-Nationally, he ranked second at the AAA Championships in 2003 and 2006, as well as having third placed finishes in 2002 and 2004.
+Floyd, born in Wigan, England, was a member of the Sale Harriers.
+Nationally, he ranked second at the AAA Championships in 2003 and 2006, as well as having third-placed finishes in 2002 and 2004.
 Floyd won his first national title at the British Athletics Championships in 2008.
 He was runner-up at the British Athletics Championships in 2007, 2010 and 2011, and third at the 2009 championships.

 He was the Division B winner at the European Champion Clubs Cup in 2008, and placed seventh at the international 2008 European Cup that same year.